Please familiarize yourself with the documents before deciding on whether or not you wish to pursue this as it is a lot.

 2) Web search free D&D adventures of whatever level you need.
 There are LOADS.
 Single-level adventures are commonly referred to as One-Shots.
 Winghorn Press, for example, has several free one-shot adventures.

-Provide students with this Collaborative DMing Guide.
+Provide students with this Student Gaming Documentation.
+Within is:

-These are the FREE D&D RULES which, in reality, can be bent or broken as much as students want.
+These are the OFFICIAL FREE D&D RULES which, in reality, can be bent or broken as much as students want.
 If a student has an idea for their character to perform a certain task, just ask them if their character would realistically be ABLE to do that, if the group is OK with that happening in their fictional world, and what difficulty class you might apply to that task (see below).

 This DIFFICULTY CLASS EXAMPLES and this WHAT ARE THE SIX ABILITIES poster hang on my walls to help students keep things simple and flowing.